Machiavelli with glowing red eyes beside a puppet hand controlling a businessman with strings and the text "Who's Pulling Your Strings?"

 But what is ether?

-Jimmy Edwards, a former conman says:
+Jimmy Edwards, a former conman, explains:

 “Emotion is unpredictable.
 It peaks and valleys.
 Once you know where to take the person for the peak, and you can keep them up at that altitude, then you can control them.
 If you drop them back into the valley of logic, you’re going to lose them.”